andrewk17111/CalcExpr.NET/README.md

 DiceEngine.NET is a versatile and efficient dice notation expression parsing library developed in C# targeting .NET 8.
 This library allows you to parse strings containing dice notation expressions into expression trees and then evaluated to calculate the resulting value.

 ## Features
-- Expression Parsing: Parse and tokenize mathematical expressions provided as strings.
+- Expression Parsing: Parse and tokenize mathematical expressions and dice notation provided as strings.
 - Unary Operations: Perfoms unary operations supporting prefixes and postfixes.
 - Binary Operations: Perform arithmetic operations such as addition, subtraction, multiplication, division, integer division, and modulus.
 - Parentheses Support: Handle nested expressions using parentheses for accurate calculations.